nus-cs2113-AY2223S2/tp/docs/team/ethanyidong.md

 - Overall application architecture
 - Created v1.0 Release
 - Setup assertions for Gradle
+- Error handling
+  - Note that edits are not attributed under RepoSense as they are too sparse to justify author tags
+  - All edits in question are in this [PR](https://github.com/AY2223S2-CS2113T-T09-3/tp/pull/159)

 #### Reviewing/Mentoring Contributions
 - Assisted Jia Chen in setting up his local repository workflow